SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Empirical Evaluation

 \subsubsection{Comparison to RAPGen+}

-To evaluate whether RAPGen would perform better without the problem of localization, we implemented an enhanced version, RAPGen+, as described in Section \ref{sec-4-setup}.
-We explicitly provide the location of the code segments modified in the original commit as additional input to RAPGen+, emulating an ideal condition of precise localization.
+To evaluate whether RAPGen would perform better without the problem of location, we implemented an enhanced version, RAPGen+, as described in Section~\ref{sec-4-setup}.
+We explicitly provide the location of the code segments modified in the original commit as additional input to RAPGen+, emulating an ideal condition of precise location.
 Subsequently, only the code within these segments is used to match optimization strategies, after which similarity is computed to determine the final strategy to apply.
+This analysis is conducted only on the C/C++ version.

-As shown in Table~\ref{tab:4-rq1}, RAPGen+ demonstrates a slight improvement over RAPGen, with the number of successful optimizations increasing by 2 and 5 cases.
-However, the number of successful optimizations achieved by \toolname is still 6.29 and 14 times greater than that of RAPGen+.
-This indicates that even with additional correct localization information, RAPGen+ still performs significantly worse than \toolname.
+As shown in Table~\ref{tab:4-rq1} and Table~\ref{tab:4-rq1-python}, RAPGen+ demonstrates a slight improvement over RAPGen, with the number of successful optimizations increasing by 2 and 5 cases on the C/C++ benchmark.
+However, the number of successful optimizations achieved by \toolname is still 14 times (DeepSeek-V3) and 6.29 times (GPT-4.1) greater than that of RAPGen+ on the C/C++ benchmark.
+This indicates that even with additional correct location information, RAPGen+ still performs significantly worse than \toolname.